Removal of an auditor of a company

 The resolution to remove an auditor is an ordinary resolution that must be passed by a simple majority of those voting in person at the meeting, or by proxy if allowed.

-If the resolution is carried, the company must lodge notice of the removal of the auditor (Form 315 Notification of resignation, removal or cessation of auditor – there is no fee) with ASIC within 14 days of removing the auditor.
+If the resolution is carried, the company must lodge notice of the removal of the auditor (Form 315 Notification of resignation, removal or cessation of auditor – there is no fee) with ASIC within 14 days after removing the auditor.

 The company is not required to lodge the minutes of the meeting.